-On October 24 and 25, 2013, the Carrier assigned outside forces (Snelton) to remove and replace switches at Yard #9 in Proviso Yard on the Geneva Subdivision.
-The contractor's forces, which consisted of 5 employees, each worked 18 hours on the claimed dates.
+On October 28 and 29, 2013, the Carrier assigned outside forces (Snelton Inc.)

+to remove and replace switches in Yard #9 at the Proviso Yard.
+The five contractor's employees utilized hand tools, end loaders, and back hoes to remove and replace switches, working a total of 18 hours each.

-In a letter dated December 9, 2013, the Organization filed a claim on behalf of the Claimants.
+In a letter dated December 17, 2013, the Organization filed a claim on behalf of the Claimants.
 The Carrier denied the claim in a letter dated January 14, 2014.
 Following discussion of this dispute in conference, the positions of the parties remained unchanged, and this dispute is now properly before the Board for adjudication.

 The Organization contends that the Carrier assigned Scope-covered work to outside contractors without complying with the contracting provisions of the parties' Agreement.
-The Organization contends that its members have customarily and historically been assigned to perform all aspects of the claimed work and have regularly and customarily performed the work of removing and replacing switches.
+The Organization contends that its members have been customarily and historically assigned to perform all aspects of the claimed work and have regularly and customarily performed the work of removing and replacing switches.
 The Organization contends that this Scope-covered work may only be performed by outside forces under certain stipulated conditions, in accordance with Rule 1(B) of the parties' Agreement.